tugend/github.tugend.io/pages/_posts/2023-07-16--notes-on-software-tests.md

 surprisingly common for developers to introduce code changes that 'should' improve performance but definitely increase code complexity and risk of introducing new bugs.

-## Summary

-In my opinion, a fully fledged test stack could consist of the following.

-* A complex and well polished **system test|acceptance tests** suite that mostly describe the critical, positive behavior of the entire system.
-* **Integration tests** for SQL queries against an actual database, controller validations and similar multi-component fixture setups.
-* **Unit tests** mostly for input combinations and behavior thresholds.

-* **Automated tests** that protects the main branch integrated in your deployment pipeline, including compilation, static analysis, acceptance tests, integration tests and unit tests.

-* A continuously running **smoke test suite** with simple assertions to catch breaking changes to other services (requires a test environment) and platform instability.

-* **Visual diff end to end test suite** (also a system test) can be recommended for complex websites too and may also cover the need for acceptance tests.

-* **Performance test suite**, periodically running a batch of tests to simulate high system load to notice any performance issues, and to have benchmark data for performance improvements.

-* Manual verification of new features in both test environment and production, as well as production monitoring and alerts, because there's always something that slips by all the automated tests or that breaks after deployment.